liwenmoi/landmulti/README.md

 # landmulti

-Executable codes of the statistical manuscript:
+Executable codes of the manuscript:

 "Enhancing Long-term Survival Prediction with Multiple Short-term Events: Landmarking with A Flexible Varying Coefficient Model"